 - boats exported on a trailer or for exporting parts or accessories

-- commercial supplies, commercial sales may still be zero-rated for VAT purposes but under different arrangements – see Notice 703 exports and removals of goods from the UK
+These sales may still be zero-rated under different export arrangements – see VAT on goods exported from the UK (VAT Notice 703).

-The seller must not use the scheme if they arrange delivery of a boat either on a trailer or by using a skipper employed by them to a destination outside the EU.
+The supplier must not use the scheme if they arrange such a delivery of a boat whether on a trailer or by using a skipper employed by them to sail to a destination outside the UK.

 Before a boat is supplied you must:

-- ensure that the buyer is entitled to use the scheme (see paragraph 1.4)
+- make sure that the buyer is entitled to use the scheme, see paragraph 2.2

-- ensure that the buyer intends to export the boat from the EU within the permitted 6 month time limit as outlined in paragraph 1.4
+- make sure that the buyer intends to export the boat from the UK within the permitted 6 month time limit, see paragraph 2.4

-- give the buyer a copy of this notice and an application form VAT 436
+- advise the buyer to read this notice and complete form VAT 436

 HM Revenue and Customs